zxc916684603/ecs/intl.en-US/Product Introduction/Instance type families.md

 |ecs.hfg5.8xlarge|32|128.0|N/A|6.0|2,500|8|8|
 |ecs.hfg5.14xlarge|56|160.0|N/A|10.0|4,000|14|8|

-**Note:** You can change the configurations of an hfg5 instance to any instance type in the hfc5 and hfg5 instance type families.

 Click [here](#) to view other instance type families.

 ## ce4, compute optimized type family with high clock speed {#ce4 .section}